Last Updated on July 28, 2023 by Janine

 My go-to order is the huevos a la mexicana, which are scrambled eggs with tomatoes, onions, and chilis.
 I also highly recommend trying the café de olla, coffee infused with cinnamon and sweetened with unrefined cane sugar.

-Another reason to love Jugos Alex: I recently visited with a friend who is a vegetarian and the staff members were more than happy to adjust menu items to accommodate her.
+Another reason to love Jugos Alex: I recently visited with a friend who is a vegetarian, and the staff members were more than happy to adjust menu items to accommodate her.

 Morning: A Trajinera Cruise in Xochimilco

-If you’d rather take the metro (for 5 pesos) you’ll need to get off at the Tasqueña station and then take a taxi/Uber to the embarcadero (where the boats leave from) called Nuevo Nativitas in Xochimilco.
+If you’d rather take the metro (for 5 pesos), you’ll need to get off at the Tasqueña station and then take a taxi/Uber to the embarcadero (where the boats leave from) called Nuevo Nativitas in Xochimilco.

 Xochimilco is a borough within Mexico City that is known for its extensive network of canals.
-Historically, the canals were used to transport goods, between Xochimilco and Tenochtitlán (which we now know as CDMX’s historic center).
+Historically, the canals were used to transport goods between Xochimilco and Tenochtitlán (which we now know as CDMX’s historic center).

 Nowadays, the canals are filled with colorful trajineras, large, wooden boats that shuttle passengers on tours throughout the waterways.

-In the past, the brightly painted signs on the top of each boat (usually bearing a woman’s name), were decorated with freshly cut flowers, but these days, paint is more common.
+In the past, the brightly painted signs on the top of each boat (usually bearing a woman’s name) were decorated with freshly cut flowers, but these days, paint is more common.

-While many residents of Xochilmilco do still use the canals to commute between work or school, they are most popular as a Sunday respite.
+While many residents of Xochilmilco still use the canals to commute between work or school, they are most popular as a Sunday respite.

-Families, friends, and tourists alike will venture out to this borough, rent a trajinera for a few hours and throw a party, or simply kick back and relax, while drifting along the water.
+Families, friends, and tourists alike will venture out to this borough, rent a trajinera for a few hours and throw a party, or simply kick back and relax while drifting along the water.

 As you make your way through the canals, vendors selling souvenirs, flower crowns, and a range of foods and beverages will approach your boat.
 Though, if you’re looking to drink, it’s more cost-effective to pick up a 6-pack before climbing aboard.